Information on tar sealing, chip sealing, obstructions, road markings, sumps, sweeping and unsealed road grading.

 Sealing (loose chip sweeping)

-To report any loose chipseal, please contact us on the details below.
+To report any loose chipseal, contact us.

 All residential streets are swept four times a year.
 Some arterial streets are swept monthly.